rubiefawn/remedy/characters/race.md

 `TODO: Lore goes here, rework subrace to be more interesting`

 * **Ability Score Increase:** Your Agility score increases by 1.
-* **Invisibility:** Once per long rest, you may become invisible for up to 1 minute.
+* **Invisibility:** Once per long rest, you may become Invisible for up to 1 minute.
 This invisibility ends if you begin casting a spell or after you make an attack.

+### ⚪ Human

+`TODO: Lore goes here`

+#### Human Racial Traits <a id="human-racial-traits"></a>

+* **Senses:** Humans have normal vision.
+* **Walk, Climb, & Swim Speeds:** Humans have a normal gait.
+Your walking speed is 30.
+Humans also adapt to different environments quite well.
+Your swimming and climbing speeds are better than average.
+Your swimming and climbing speeds are both equal to 20.
+* **Ability Score Increase:** Humans are incredibly adaptable.
+Three different ability scores of your choice increase by 1.
+* **Versatile:** As well as being adaptable, humans also build massive communities and specialize in different jobs.
+You gain proficiency in any skill of your choice, as well as proficiency with any one tool or weapon of your choice.

 ### 🟢 Verdant